Pecos Jury Instructions

 - YOUR SUMMONS:

-Your jury panel is subject to being called during a three month period.
+- Your jury pool is subject to being called during a three month period.
 This three month period begins from the date you are first scheduled to report.
 This date is listed on your summons.

 - What day do I begin my service?